Freshness

 Use cases

-- Alert if a table has gone an unusually long without an update.
+- Alert if a table has gone an unusually long without an update or row count change.
 Automatic thresholds are ideal for this.

 Interacting with freshness monitors